memgraph/docs/mage/query-modules/python/meta-util.md

 ### `schema(include_properties)`

+Knowing what kind of data, that is, what kind of nodes and relationships, is stored inside the database and how they're connected can be helpful.
+Besides that, each node or relationship can have a set of properties, and while loading the data in the database, you should be sure that a certain amount of graph objects has a particular property.
+That's where the number of graph objects with a particular property (property count) might come in handy.

-Returns a list of distict relationships connecting distinct nodes, that is, a graph schema.
-If `include_properties` is set to `true`, the graph schema will contain properties count information.
+The `schema()` procedure returns a list of distinct relationships connecting distinct nodes, that is, a graph schema.
+If `include_properties` is set to `true`, the graph schema will contain additional information about properties.

 #### Input: